maz808/specargs/docs/source/usage.rst

     user_response = Response(UserSchema, description="A user")

+    # The first argument is the desired name of the response object within the OAS output
     spec.response("UserResponse", user_response)

 Alternatively, it's possible to combine the steps of construction and registration by using the :meth:`specargs.WebargsAPISpec.response` method as a :class:`~specargs.Response` factory.
-After its first argument :meth:`specargs.WebargsAPISpec.response` is able to accept any arguments and keyword arguments that would be provided to the :class:`~specargs.Response` constructor:
+After its first argument, :meth:`~specargs.WebargsAPISpec.response` is able to accept any arguments and keyword arguments that would be provided to the :class:`~specargs.Response` constructor:

 .. code-block:: python